 I Filed for No-Fault.
 But Can I File a Lawsuit Against the Other Driver?

-First of all, what is the purpose of filing a lawsuit after a car accident?
+First of all, what is the purpose of filing a lawsuit after a car or truck accident?

 The reason to file a lawsuit (to sue the other driver) is because while No-Fault can reimburse you for Basic Economic Loss up to $50,000, No-Fault cannot reimburse you for expenses or lost earnings above the $50,000 limit OR for the pain and suffering caused by your injuries.
 In order to be compensated for economic loss above $50,000 and for pain and suffering, you must sue.

-However, in States that have passed No-Fault Laws, not everyone involved in a car accident is allowed to sue.
-One of the reasons that States enact No-Fault Laws is to minimize the number of car accident lawsuits in the Court System.
-Because there are so many car accidents, if everyone involved in a car accident was allowed to sue, Courts would be overwhelmed with such lawsuits.
+However, in states that have passed No-Fault laws, not everyone involved in an automobile accident is allowed to sue.
+One of the reasons that States enact No-Fault laws is to minimize the number of car accident lawsuits in the court system.
+Because there are so many auto accidents, if everyone involved in one were allowed to sue, courts would be overwhelmed with such lawsuits.

-So to accomplish the goal of limiting car accident lawsuits, Serious Injury requirements (known as the “Serious Injury Threshold”) exist.
+So to accomplish the goal of limiting auto litigation, Serious Injury requirements (known as the “Serious Injury Threshold”) exist.

 - Significant disfigurement;